ku-sldg/plih/_simple/3-Failure.md

 Second, our only choice is to fail.
 What if our interpreters can avoid failures?
 What if we can predict failures during or before execution?
 This results in systems that are more robust and code that we can better control.

 Let's look at two approaches to handling errors.
 The first will handle them *dynamically* or at run-time.
 Our interpreter will generate error messages as data structures that we can process how we choose.
 The second will handle them *statically* by predicting runtime failure before execution.
+We will still have run-time errors, but substantially fewer.

 ## Runtime Error Prediction